 This post and recipe is sponsored by Michigan Asparagus.
 I was compensated for my time but all words and opinions are 100% mine.

 These Individual Asparagus and Egg Tarts with Parmesan and Prosciutto may look fancy, but you’ll be amazed at how easy they are to put together!
-Ps. there is an AMAZING giveaway at the bottom of this post!

 So as most of you know, BigBear and I are expecting our first little one in October.
 This pregnancy has been all sorts of wonderful for us and while the baby made cooking difficult in the first trimester, I’m doing pretty good in the kitchen now!